vkolotilin/Completed-Learning/OWN Summaries/Readme.md

-Here my own summaries, that i use as cheat note.
+Here are my own summaries for different topics, that i use as cheat notes.
 I update them periodically.